Want to Grow Tennessee’s Economy? Fix the Child Care Crisis

 If you’re a Tennessean, the Child Care Crisis impacts you.
 We have the numbers to prove it.

-Our new report, “Want to Grow Tennessee’s Economy?
+Our 2019 report, “Want to Grow Tennessee’s Economy?
 Fix the Child Care Crisis,” delivers unprecedented insight into the adverse economic impacts of Tennessee’s child care system dysfunction.
 The consequences: $1.34 billion annually in lost earnings and revenue.

 Tennessee parents who encounter child care problems are hit hard – losing an estimated $850 million in earnings each year.
-An overwhelming 98 percent of Tennessee parents of children age 5 or younger said that inadequate child care services hurt their work productivity or limited career opportunities.
+An overwhelming 98 percent of Tennessee parents of children under age 5 said that inadequate child care services hurt their work productivity or limited career opportunities.
 Specifically: 39 percent turned down a new job offer or promotion, 35 percent had pay or hours reduced or changed employment status to part-time, 33 percent turned down education or training, and 32 percent had to quit a job, or were fired or demoted.

 Access, affordability and quality are the primary factors that drag down the system.
-Two-thirds of parents said they have trouble accessing care at all, exacerbated by the fact that 48 percent of Tennesseans live in a child care “desert” – an area that has three times as many children as licensed child care spots.
+Two-thirds of parents said they have trouble accessing care at all, exacerbated by the fact that 48 percent of Tennesseans live in a child care “desert” – an area that has three times as many children as licensed child care slots.
 Two-thirds of parents say affordability of care is a big challenge.
 The cost of two children in center-based care is nearly $16,000 annually – 21 percent of the median income of a Tennessee married family and 60.4 percent of families living in poverty.
 Another 50 percent cite finding suitable quality as an issue.

 Workers and employers feel pain in pocketbooks and productivity